 Messrs.
 Fettig, Venturelli, and Todman accrued benefits under the Whirlpool Employees Pension Plan ("WEPP") and the associated Whirlpool Retirement Restoration Plan (the "Pension Restoration Plan") through December 31, 2006, when plan benefits were frozen.
 Messrs.
-Fettig, Venturelli, Todman, Bitzer, and Szczupak, participated in the Supplemental Executive Retirement Plan ("SERP").
+Fettig, Venturelli, Todman, and Bitzer participate in the Supplemental Executive Retirement Plan ("SERP").
 These plans provide a defined benefit upon retirement relative to salary and annual cash incentives earned during the employment period.
-The following table describes the estimated actuarial present value of accrued pension benefits through the end of our 2014 fiscal year for each of the NEOs listed in the table.
+The following table describes the estimated actuarial present value of accrued pension benefits through the end of our 2015 fiscal year for each of the NEOs listed in the table.
 Messrs.
-Fettig, Todman, and Szczupak were eligible for retirement benefits as of the last day of our 2014 fiscal year.
+Fettig, Venturelli, and Todman were eligible for retirement benefits as of the last day of our 2015 fiscal year.
 The number of years of service credited to each NEO equals the NEO's length of eligible service with Whirlpool.
-Whirlpool currently has a policy against crediting additional years of service under its pension plans.
+Whirlpool currently has a policy that prohibits crediting additional years of service under its pension plans.